eacton/CAGEF/Lesson_1/Lesson1.md

     + Guidelines for submission, reviewed.
 Where the majority of packages are.
 - GitHub
     + No formal review process, but peers can opens issues to highlight problems or suggest fixes.
-    + The is an increasing number of publibacteriaion-related packages.
+    + The is an increasing number of publication-related packages.
+    + Check to see the last time updates or comments were made to see if it is maintained by the developer.
 - Joe's website
     + No review process.
 Not sure I trust that guy.